mh-mehdikhani2003/SDL-minigame/README.md

 # SDL-minigame
 head football.
-The university final project:)
+The C++ project for BP course of electrical engineering department of Sharif university of technology.

 ## Installation
 at first you should install SDL2, SDL2_gfx, SDL2_image, SDL2_ttf.